hoangton/smartcash/merchants/getting-started.rst

   Accept SmartCash as a payment option in your business with zero fees using a simple SmartCash app.
 The SmartPay app is available for use anywhere in the world, all it requires is access to the internet.

+This app will allow you to:

+- Accept payments instantly from a customer’s SmartCard’s using SmartCash’s Instantpay technology.
+- Receive payments from the customer to your business with no 3rd party.
+- Manage different store locations with individual SmartPay staff logins.
+- Allow optional tipping for staff on all transactions.

+Have peace of mind with SmartPay's security features:

+- SmartPay processes transactions without access to business funds
+- Private keys are created by you or generated in the browser
+- Divide payments into different wallets with HD Wallet or Multi Address
+- Decentralized payment system gives you full control of your funds.

+Start accepting cryptocurrency payments in your business with 0% fees, and download the SmartPay app today!
+Visit https://business.smartcash.cc to learn more.

 SmartCash Ecommerce Plugins
 ---------------------------